 The arctic climate gave Finland guts – or ‘sisu’ as we call it.
-Neither frost nor snow can stop Finns.
-Roads, airports and vital sea routes are kept open, and machines and equipment keep working.
+Neither frost nor snow can stop the Finns.
+Roads, airports and vital sea routes are kept open all winter, and machines and equipment keep working.
 Finland is a country with undisputable arctic expertise.
 Of course, the nation’s long traditions in this area are based on close familiarity with arctic conditions and the efficient, problem-solving application of such knowledge.

 The Arctic region is changing rapidly.
 Arctic areas are witnessing the effects of global warming more dramatically than any other part of world.
 New transport routes are opening up, tourism is increasing, and energy resources and minerals are being exploited.